 Students led to antiquity will be neither bored nor disappointed.
 They will see that people of all countries are quintessentially alike.
 Sometimes the best way to understand our political climate is to look to that of another.
 In that inspection, a clearer, objective perception arises.
 Miss Mason alludes to the “underfed Oxford graduate” who is allotted a shallow smattering of world history – a deficient sampling compared to an entrée!
 This, she says, leads to crudeness of opinion and rashness of action.
 A clearer oracle could not have been pronounced!
 With no understanding of context and the past, the present is incorrectly managed.
 Plutarch says his biographies of antiquated leaders are mirrors for us to investigate.
 What of them do we perceive in ourselves?
 Let us rectify the image before it is too late and make the changes that lead to redemption, hope, and peace.

 Antiquity must have its place of respect and connect to our everyday lives.
 The strength of that link determines the future.
 To think justly of what is occurring today, it is fundamental to know what has gone before.
-Our expectation in Ambleside School of Ocala is that our students grow into mature individuals as they learn the history of their great country and that of other nations.
+Our expectation in Ambleside Ocala is that our students grow into mature individuals as they learn the history of their great country and that of other nations.
 Rather than be partially informed and blindsided with bias may they gain access to educated clarity.
 We trust that they will seek God’s greater wisdom for their own lives and subsequently influence family, community, country, and the world.